naokiyokoyama/rrt_star/README.md

 ## Installation

-You must have habitat_sim installed to use this repo.
-Repo with installation instructions is located [here](https://github.com/facebookresearch/habitat-sim/).
+If you want to use the unicycle dynamics model or use a navmesh (vs. a PNG file), you need to install habitat-sim.
+If you just want to use the PNG method and the point-turn model, you don't need to install it.
+Repo with installation instructions is located
+[here](https://github.com/facebookresearch/habitat-sim/).
 The use of conda is strongly suggested.

-You will also need to install OpenCV and yacs:
+You will need to install OpenCV and yacs:
 ```bash
 pip install opencv-python yacs
 ```